-Graduate programs in the college have the objective of serving the national need for medical educators and scientists.
-To accomplish this objective, the college seeks to educate graduate students broadly in the basic subject matter pertaining to their chosen fields of study, train them for teaching and research in specialized aspects of their field, and develop their independent and creative thinking abilities.
-The graduate study program for each student is arranged to suit individual needs within the general graduate regulations of the unit, college, and university.
+The college's graduate programs serve the need for trained medical educators and scientists.
+The college educates graduate students broadly in the basic subject matter pertaining to their chosen fields of study, trains them for teaching and research in specialized aspects of their field, and develops their independent and creative thinking abilities.
+The graduate study program for each student is arranged to suit individual needs within the general graduate regulations of the unit, college and university.

 The college provides an opportunity for graduate study which emphasizes a single discipline or bridges multiple disciplines.
 The Master of Science and Doctor of Philosophy degrees are attainable separately or together with the Doctor of Osteopathic Medicine degree.
+A Master of Science degree and Graduate Certificate in Global Health are also available.
 The college also provides opportunities for postdoctoral research training.
 Financial aid is available competitively for all levels of graduate study.

 Disciplinary graduate degree programs are offered by the departments of Biochemistry and Molecular Biology, Microbiology and Molecular Genetics, Pharmacology and Toxicology, and Physiology.
 An interdisciplinary program may be arranged by combining the disciplinary graduate degree programs of two departments.
 Other units in the college may provide tutelage and facilities for graduate training and arrange for a disciplinary graduate degree in cooperation with one of the departments that offer degree programs.